softwaresaved/distance-consultancy/developer/BuildDocumentsImages.md

 * Insert splash screen:
   - Select Insert => Picture => From File...
   - Browse to %BASE%Extras\Graphics\Splash\
-  - Double-click DXYZ.jpg where X is the major release number, Y the minor release number and Z is either release or beta
+  - Double-click DMNreleaseR.jpg or DMNbetaR, where M is the major version number, N is the minor version number, R an (optional) release number.
   - Replace current splash screen image in slide with newly-inserted one
 * Save title slide:
   - Click CTRL-S